12-Day Family Road Trip

 Late Afternoon — Back to Mystery Hill for GEM MINING!
 (Blowing Rock)

-Your son will love this.
+Ethan will love this.
 The minerals he saw at AMOS on Day 3 come alive when he’s mining his own!
 Plus he gets to revisit his favorite Mystery Hill activities from yesterday.

 Evening: